chen-xanadu/839-website/stage1/documents/marked/README.md

 In this stage, the entity we tried to extract from the texts is "person name".
 We put `<p>` ahead of the person name and `</p>` after it.
 So the marked person name should look like `<p>....</p>`.

-If a name contains multiple words, we marked them seperately.
+If a name contains multiple words, we marked them separately.

 ```
 Ex.
 1